aurotripathy/sushi-detector/README.md

 #### Output Image

 The output shows the two varieties of sushis classsified, segmented and bounded (with a box).
 Note, we have trained with annotations for only two varieties of sushi (red sushi and black sushi).

-We'll add annotations for the other categorie sof sushi soon.
+We'll add annotations for the other categories of sushi soon.

 <img src="train-test/eval_output/eval_out.png" width="60%">